wormhole-foundation/wormhole/README.md

 ⚠ **This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.**

+Wormhole contributors encourage integrators to evaluate their own regulatory obligations when integrating this code into their products, including, but not limited to, those related to economic or trade sanctions compliance.